omdeshmukh24/Filestore/README.md

 bash
 Copy code
 docker run -p 5000:5000 filestore-service
-The service will be available at http://localhost:5000.
+The service will be available at http://localhost:5000

+ HEAD

+ 9fd9d37 (Add README file for file store service)